microsoft/Windows-driver-samples/storage/class/disk/README.md

 You can build a driver from the command line using the Visual Studio Command Prompt window and the Microsoft Build Engine (MSBuild.exe) Previous versions of the WDK used the Windows Build utility (Build.exe) and provided separate build environment windows for each of the supported build configurations.
 You can now use the Visual Studio Command Prompt window for all build configurations.

 1. Open a Visual Studio Command Prompt window at the **Start** screen.
 From this window you can use MsBuild.exe to build any Visual Studio project by specifying the project (.VcxProj) or solutions (.Sln) file.

 1. Navigate to the project directory and enter the **MSbuild** command for your target.
-For example, to perform a clean build of a Visual Studio driver project called *filtername*.vcxproj, navigate to the project directory and enter the following MSBuild command: **msbuild /t:clean /t:build .\\***samplename***.vcxproj**.
+For example, to perform a clean build of a Visual Studio driver project called *filtername*.vcxproj, navigate to the project directory and enter the following MSBuild command:

+    `msbuild /t:clean /t:build .\<samplename>.vcxproj`

 ## Installation and Operation

 The disk class driver is used to interact with disk devices along with the appropriate port driver.
 The disk class driver is layered above the port driver and manages disk devices regardless of their bus type.
 This driver attaches to the disk devices that are enumerated by all of the storage port drivers.
 This driver exposes the required functionality to the file system drivers to access the disk devices.

-For more information, see [Introduction to Storage Class Drivers](http://msdn.microsoft.com/en-us/library/windows/hardware/ff559215) in the storage technologies design guide.
+For more information, see [Introduction to Storage Class Drivers](https://docs.microsoft.com/windows-hardware/drivers/storage/introduction-to-storage-class-drivers) in the storage technologies design guide.